aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 | **Output file is empty** | Incorrect file path or missing read permissions | Use absolute paths or ensure the app has file system access |
 | **Conversion throws `NotSupportedException`** | Trying to convert a GeoJSON with unsupported geometry types (e.g., GeometryCollection) | Simplify the source data or upgrade to the latest Aspose.GIS version |

+## C# GeoJSON conversion best practices

+- **Validate the source GeoJSON** before conversion to catch missing attributes early.
+- **Use `Path.Combine`** for file paths to avoid platform‑specific separator issues.
+- **Wrap the conversion call in a try‑catch** block to handle I/O errors gracefully.
+- **Log the `DefaultObjectName` occurrences**; they can indicate data quality problems that you may want to fix upstream.

 ## Frequently Asked Questions

 **Q: Can I group features based on multiple attributes?**